hu553in/wotd-bot/README.md

   while `/days 5` sets the number of days to 5.
 * A cron job checks every minute and sends the "Word of the Day" at the scheduled time (adjusted to each chat's timezone).
+* Pause and resume word sending with `/pause` and `/resume`.
+  When paused, the bot remembers the current word and its period.
+  Upon resuming, if the word's period hasn't expired, the bot shows the current word and remaining days until change.